alexwatfordphd/restaurant-analysis/README.md

 - **Price Range:** The price category of each menu item (Under $10, $10 or more)

 ## Findings

-### Overall
-- 12,097 items were sold during this 3-month period, generating a total revenue of ~$159k.
-- Average revenue per order: $30

 ### Best/Worst Performing Menu Items
 - **Item with most units sold:** 		Hamburger			(622 units)